 Traditionally, the sole owner of the feudal rights is called "Lord of X" or "Lady of X", where X stands for the name of the lordship.
 Originally this title belonged to knights.
 Since the late Middle Ages the title "Lord" is also used for owners of lordships.
-In the fourteenth century the lordships of Sinoutskerke and Baarsdorp have formally united.
 The current owner of the lordship, mrs. M.J. van Huykelom van de Pas, therefore uses the title "Lady of Sinoutskerke and Baarsdorp".

 At the time of the Ancien Régime (until 1795) it was customary to add the name of a lordship to the owner's surname.
 This is the origin of many dutch double surnames, which should be regarded as a territorial designation and not as a title.
 Since 1858 the name of a lordship can no longer be officially added to a surname.
 Surnames can only be changed in the Netherlands by Royal Decree.